richardgourley/richardgourley/README.md

 ### :man_technologist: About Me :

 **Hello!
-I am a certified Data Analyst and former backend web developer based in Barcelona.**
+I am a certified Data Analyst and backend web developer based in Barcelona.**

-- 🔭 I'm currently working with PowerBI, SQL, Python and Pandas in preparing, modeling and visualizing data.
+- I'm currently working with PowerBI, SQL Server, Python, Pandas and Jupyter Notebooks in preparing, modeling and visualizing data for analytical reporting for the ecommerce side of businesses.
-- 🔭 I regularly use and am proficient with PowerBI, SQL, Python and Django
-- 🌱 I'm currently becoming proficient with DAX, Pandas and Apache Spark.
+- I often work with Django and Python, my framework of choice - but I have previous experience in backend projects with PHP, .NET and C# and most projects usually require a touch of Javascript!

-- 🌱 I’m currently learning Azure Synapse Analytics and learning about data lakes.
+- 🌱 I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.
-- 🔭 I've created numerous web applications, from simple static sites to bespoke dashboard and login systems using Django, PHP, .NET, MySQL, Bootstrap and Javascript.

 - 📫 How to reach me: Visit https://dynamicwebsites.eu.pythonanywhere.com to learn more about me.
 - ⚡ Fact: I used to be a teacher.
 Some of my repos are made for helping others learn tech skills!
 I hope you find them useful!